ProjectOpenSea/marketplace-benchmarks/README.md

 ##### *Optional Functions*
 There are a variety of different types of tests which your market can support by implementing any of the functions defined in the `Test Payload Calls` section of [`BaseMarketConfig`](src/BaseMarketConfig.sol).
 Tests that use unimplemented payload calls will show up as incompatable with your marketplace.

 `beforeAllPrepareMarketplaceCall` is an optional setup function which allows for any arbitrary calls to be sent from any address.
-For example: it is used to deploy Wyvern proxies for the buyer and seller prior to benchmarking Wyvern.
+For example: it was used to deploy Wyvern proxies for the buyer and seller prior to benchmarking Wyvern.

 ### Adding A Test
 Anyone can add a generalized test to this repository which will enable for checkpointing different functionalities across marketplaces.